 C. Any other points specified in the Contract.

-Throughout construction, furnish, erect, maintain, and subsequently remove all signs, lights, barricades and other traffic control devices required by the , plans, or standard construction drawings for the maintenance of local traffic.
+Throughout construction, furnish, erect, maintain, and subsequently remove all signs, lights, barricades and other traffic control devices required by the OMUTCD, plans, or standard construction drawings for the maintenance of local traffic.

 614.06 Detour Signing.